-My identity as an educational technologist and psychologist and a queer, immigrant, woman of color, shape my interest in and use of critical pedagogies in STEM disciplines, particularly computer science, to create inclusive and equitable spaces for teaching and learning.
-These intersectional identities help me empathetically unravel the life stories of women and people of color as depicted in their gendered and racialized experiences.
-Throughout my work, I use culturally responsive, intersectional feminist lenses with the aim of systemically dismantling the barriers that prevent the pursuits of women and people of color in STEM fields.
+My identity as a computer science educator, critical scholar, and woman of color, shape my interest in and use of critical pedagogies in STEM disciplines—particularly computer science and science education—to create inclusive and equitable spaces for teaching and learning.
+Throughout my work, I use culturally sustaining and intersectional lenses with the aim of systemically dismantling the barriers that prevent the pursuits of women and people of color in computer science and science education.
 By using these critical lenses, I seek to design technologically equipped classroom environments and build pedagogical practices that provide students of color an equitable and inclusive learning space.

 Taking inspiration from the humanizing, culturally sustaining, and socioculturally grounded works of Freire (2000), Crenshaw (1989), and Ladson-Billings (2000), I am critical of the single-sided narratives that erase the stories of people of color and create a distorted analysis of race and sexism nationally and internationally.
 The critical lenses of culture, race, and gender provide me with the tools to seek equitable, inclusive and decolonial ways of thinking about science, engineering, and computer science education.
 As a scholar, these three lenses inform my work and so far, have helped me explore the complexities of culture, race, and gender in science, engineering, and computer science education.
 For instance, my identity as a woman of color and a computer science engineer has helped me better understand the nuances and complexities prevalent in the heteronormative, male-dominated, western ways of knowing.
 I use this understanding to help create spaces where women and students of color aspiring to be computer scientists and future problem-solvers can engage in computer coding.